NameMC/sniping/README.md

 ## Conclusion
 Be sure to read all the FAQs above before proceeding to later sections.
 In summary, you should expect to spend **hundreds of dollars for accounts and residential proxies to snipe with** and **tens, maybe hundreds of hours** on perfecting your sniping technique.
 If you don't have the time nor money to get a sniper up and running, **do not waste your time sniping through alternative methods**.
 I am saying this for your sake, not mine (I don't even snipe anymore!): You will not get a 3-character name, "semi-OG", or "OG" name by using only 1 account to snipe with.
 Also, it's impossible to snipe one without a bot.
 So, don't bother "hand-sniping".

+##TL;DR

+- You will not get a 3-character name without a bot.
+- You will not get a 3-character name without using multiple accounts to snipe.
+- You will not get a 3-character name without spending money.
+- You will not get a 3-character name by sniping at *one* of the intervals.
+You must send requests **every second** between the two intervals.

 -------------------------------------------

 # **III.
 Rate-limit**